App Annie: Mobile gamers broke app store records in Q2 2020

-Mobile apps and game usage surged to the highest levels ever recorded — with games in particular scoring 14 billion downloads — in the second quarter of 2020, according to App Annie, the mobile data and analytics researcher.
+Mobile apps and gaming surged to the highest levels ever recorded — with games in particular scoring 14 billion downloads — in the second quarter of 2020, according to mobile data and analytics researcher App Annie.

-The COVID-19 pandemic has dramatically altered life for everybody, and people are leaning on mobile more than ever for entertainment and distraction.
-Consumers downloaded more than 35 billion new apps and spent $35 billion in Q2 2020.
-The strong success is no surprise, but App Annie believes that even as lockdown restrictions are gradually lifted, the app habits formed are likely here to stay.
+During the COVID-19 pandemic, consumers downloaded more than 35 billion new apps and spent $35 billion in Q2 2020.
+The strong success is no surprise, but App Annie believes that even as lockdown restrictions are gradually lifted, the habits folks are forming now will carry over.

 That means that game companies can be reasonably confident that the pandemic has shifted habits and the companies that are counting on this growth need not worry that mobile app and game usage will collapse in the unlikely event that people can go back to their normal lives soon.
 That’s still subject to change and debate, but for now App Annie believes it’s a good bet.